PyRepair/maniple/training-data/summarize-experiment-v2/black/19/prompt_response_response_3.md

             and depth == self.previous_line.depth
         ):
             return (before or 1), 0

         if (
             self.previous_line
             and self.previous_line.is_yield
             and (not current_line.is_yield or depth != self.previous_line.depth)
         ):
             return (before or 1), 0

-        # Add a default case to return before and 0
         return before, 0
 ```

-The corrected code ensures that the logic for calculating the number of newlines before and after the current line functions as intended.
-This should address the discrepancies in the output and make the test case `test_comment_in_decorator` pass.
+In the corrected function, the comparison logic for `is_decorator` and `current_line.depth` has been updated to fix the bug.
+Now, the function should provide the correct return values and pass the failing test cases.